Sydney-based producer Ben Liebmann helped take Omnivore global with AppleTV+

 Sydney noma pop-up sells out quickly

-Liebmann then moved back to Australia, but he’d already formed a relationship with Redzepi who had appeared on MasterChef.
-Later the two met in Japan while Liebmann dropped in to look at a noma pop-up restaurant.
+Liebmann then moved back to Australia, but he’d already formed a relationship with Redzepi, who had appeared on MasterChef.
+Later, the two met in Japan while Liebmann dropped in to look at a noma pop-up restaurant.

 The idea was floated to do one in Australia too and Liebmann took it on.
-“We built a partnership with Tourism Australia, Lend Lease, American Express and Singapore Airlines.
+“We built a partnership with Tourism Australia, Lend Lease, American Express, and Singapore Airlines.
 I remember the day tickets went on sale very clearly.

-“I was in a meeting with Shaun James, a colleague from Warner Music then at Foxtel and I got a call saying 5,500 noma tickets had sold out in three minutes!
+“I was in a meeting with Shaun James, a colleague from Warner Music then at Foxtel and I got a call saying 5,500 noma tickets had sold out in three minutes.

 “Rene then told me he wanted me to move back to Europe so I packed the shipping container with a very patient wife, and we moved to Denmark.
 I was in Denmark for five and a half years.
 I worked with them for seven.”

-It was at the end of that period work started on the TV series.
+It was at the end of that period that work started on the TV series.
 “We partnered with Endeavor Content, which became Fifth Season, which is Carl Fennessy’s and Hugh Marks’ partner in their business Dreamchaser.”

 Omnivore calls Apple TV+ home